sf-wdi-25/notes/week-07-rails/day-04-rails/dusk-views/README.md

 <%= render partial: "link_area", layout: "graybar" %>
 ```

-When a partial is called with a collection, the individual instances of the partial have access to the member of the collection being rendered via a variable named after the partial.
+When a partial is called with a `:collection`, the individual instances of the partial have access to the member of the collection being rendered via a variable named after the partial.
 In this case, the partial is _product, and within it you can refer to product to get the collection member that is being rendered.

 ```erb
 <%= render partial: "product", collection: @products %>
 ```

 ### Using partials and layouts

+Within a layout the partial is inserted at the `<%= yield %>`

 If your website is structured like:
 ```